 People undergo surgery for all sorts of reasons.
 We sometimes need surgery to improve our health.
 To prevent disease, manage pain and improve our functioning.
 For example, a face injury can make a person feel very self-aware.
 It can also be causing a lot of anguish to the person.
 As mental health practitioners, we understand the impact surgery has on mental health.
 In addition, we are particularly mindful of patients who are about to have or had the following procedures.

 How Surgery methods can affect one’s mental health.

 1. Breast Biopsy:

-This procedure is for patients who have been found to have an abnormal growth of breast tissue or lump.
+This procedure is for patients who have an abnormal growth of breast tissue or lump.
 Depending on the biopsy, a lumpectomy (the removal of the lump, which has been found to be harmful) may be required.
 Diagnostic breast procedures are associated with increased anxiety.
 Understandably worried about cancer and change to the breast come up for patients.

 2. Cataract Surgery:

 Vision loss due to conditions such as cataract has been connected with depression and anxiety in older adults.
-Cataracts involve the lens in the eye.
+Most importantly, cataracts involve the lens in the eye.
 As you can imagine not being able to see clearly will impact how you go about your day and lead your life.
 Cataracts can impair our driving, ability to read and perform our daily tasks.

 3. Cesarean Section:

 The doctor decides that it is safer for a mother to have a child via an incision through the abdomen as opposed to a vaginal birth delivery.
 There are many reasons why doctors decide to offer a cesarean section or C-section.
 Sometimes the decision is made just prior to the birth, it is rushed and the mother feels she has little control or say.
 C-section can result in pain and change a mother’s experience of the delivery.